lamastex/scalable-data-science/db/spark_notebook/readme.md

 ## Step for making Spark scala notebook

-1. Prepare the *spark_notebook.json* by putting image numbers in the value of the key *slideshow*.
+1. Prepare *spark_notebook.json* by putting image numbers in the value of the key *slideshow*.

 For example, see the dict of one cell below.